pstuffa/d3-course-work/javascriptBasics.md

 Let's make a few variables:

 ```
-make a variable called numerator, equal to 99
+1. Make a variable called numerator, equal to 99
-make a variable called denominator, equal to 100
+2. Make a variable called denominator, equal to 100
-make a variable called percent, equal to the numerator divided by the denominator
+3. Make a variable called percent, equal to the numerator divided by the denominator
-make a dataset called dataset, equal to five random numbers
+4. Make a dataset called dataset, equal to five random numbers
 ```